SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Detailed Results for Each Auditory Attribute under Single Editing

-\textbf{Reliability.} All methods except I-IKE and IE-IKE exhibit consistently high reliability across all attributes, suggesting that they can effectively update the edited knowledge on both LALMs.
-In contrast, the performance of I-IKE and IE-IKE varies by attribute and model, which we attribute to differences in the original model’s ability to perceive auditory attributes.
+\textbf{Reliability remains high across all attributes.} All methods except I-IKE and IE-IKE exhibit consistently high reliability across all attributes, suggesting that they can effectively update the edited knowledge on these LALMs.
+In contrast, the performance of I-IKE and IE-IKE varies by attributes and models, which we attribute to differences in the models’ in-context learning ability.

-\textbf{Generality.} For most methods, their generality remains relatively stable across different auditory attributes.
-However, FT (Audio) exhibits a notable exception: although it achieves consistently high reliability, its generality on emotion attributes drops the most compared to its reliability on both LALMs.
+\textbf{Editing the modality connector limits emotional generalization.} For most methods, the generality remains relatively stable across different auditory attributes.
+However, FT (Audio) exhibits a notable exception: while it consistently achieves high reliability, its generality on emotion attributes degrades the most compared to its reliability on DeSTA (99.67\% $\rightarrow$ 78.56\%) and Qwen (100.00\% $\rightarrow$ 71.67\%), and the second most on AF (100.00\% $\rightarrow$ 63.00\%), among all attributes.
 This suggests that editing the modality connector makes it harder for the model to extend edited knowledge to similar inputs within emotion.

-\textbf{Locality.} Most methods achieve relatively higher average performance on the gender attribute, owing to the inapplicability of type 2 audio locality, which was identified in Sec.~\ref{sec:single_results} as the most difficult to preserve, thereby inflating the overall average.
-For attributes other than gender, most methods perform comparably across attributes on Qwen2-Audio.
-In contrast, on DeSTA2.5-Audio, although performance on type 1 and type 4 is generally similar, higher audio locality is observed for language in type 2 and type 3.
-This indicates that unrelated auditory knowledge regarding spoken language is less susceptible to disruption when edits are applied on DeSTA2.5-Audio.
-Regarding text locality, most methods demonstrate comparable performance across attributes on both LALMs.
+\textbf{Audio locality varies by attributes and models.} Most methods achieve relatively higher average performance on the gender attribute, owing to the inapplicability of type 2 audio locality, which was identified in Sec.~\ref{sec:types_of_gen_loc} as the most difficult to preserve, thereby inflating the overall average.
+For attributes other than gender, most methods perform comparably across attributes on Qwen.
+In contrast, on DeSTA, higher audio locality is observed for language in types 2 and 3, while on AF, lower audio locality is observed for emotion in type 2 across most methods.
+These results indicate attribute-dependent differences in preservation difficulty across LALMs.
+Regarding text locality, most methods demonstrate comparable performance across attributes on these LALMs.

-\textbf{Portability.} Different methods result in varying portability performance across attributes on the two LALMs.
-A consistent observation on both models is that FT (Audio) achieves higher portability scores for all atributes, especially gender, suggesting that editing the modality connector may more effectively propagate the edited knowledge to other interconnected knowledge, particularly that related to speaker gender.
+\textbf{FT (Audio) achieves consistently high portability across attributes.} Different methods result in varying portability performance across attributes on these LALMs.
+A consistent observation on these models is that FT (Audio) achieves higher portability scores for all attributes, suggesting that editing the modality connector may more effectively propagate the edited knowledge to other interconnected knowledge.